Cherreads

 Mike turned.

-It manifested slowly, like an image loading on a bad connection.
+It manifested slowly, like a time lapse of somethingbeing created.
 Formless at first, then vaguely humanoid, then something that hurt to look at directly.
-Cosmic.
-Ancient.
-Amused.

 Mike's writer brain, which apparently functioned even during existential crises, noted that it looked exactly like how he would have drawn a cosmic entity trying not to terrify a mortal.
-Which meant either he'd been right about something fundamental, or this thing was choosing to appear this way for his benefit.
+Which meant either he'd been sent to hell, or he was to become a hero in one of those shitty isekai's.

 "Hello, Michael," it said.
 Its voice was everywhere and nowhere, casual and terrifying in equal measure.